- Felix Odell

 Perhaps with the melancholic music of Erik Enocksson, ”The Joy Of DH Lawrence” a soundtrack from the movie Farväl Falkenberg.

 CF: what is your favorite thing about living in Stockholm?

 I was born here, but I could easily move to another place.
 The most I like about it is where I live, on a hill just outside the city close to the water and nature.

-* what are your future plans? will you continue to work for publications, such as Monocle? do you see your work evolving towards a gallery setting along the way?
+CF: what are your future plans? will you continue to work for publications, such as Monocle?

 I will continue to work with various editorial publications, but also focus myself on advertising and my own major projects.